Mikeblanchard/Covid_Project/README.md

 The exploration phase of our project will be comprised of three main steps:

   1. Exploring the relationship between a country's Food Supply, Obesity level and their Covid Deaths per Million.
-  2. Exploring the relationship between a country's Population features and their Covid Deather per Million.
+  2. Exploring the relationship between a country's Population features and their Covid Deaths per Million.
-  3. Exploring the relationship between HDI Rating, GDP Per capita and Like Expectancy and their Covid Deaths per Million.
+  3. Exploring the relationship between HDI Rating, GDP Per capita, Life Expectancy and the each country's Covid Deaths per Million.

 **Description of The Anlaysis Phase of the Project:**